privacybydesign/irma-frontend-packages/examples/browser/yivi-frontend/README.md

 ```

 To run this example, you need the [`yivi` CLI tool](https://github.com/privacybydesign/yivigo/releases/latest).
-You can start the YIVI server to run this example in the following way:
+You can start the Yivi server to run this example in the following way:

 ```bash
 yivi server --static-path=.